 For instance, you may wish to keep a tarp over the bulk of the problem area during the warm weather months, slashing and/or poisoning along the perimeter as necessary.
-Then, in late autumn and/or early spring, dig up as many of the rhizomes as you can (only to ensure even ground for your tarps, lest they become punctured).
-Afterward, place the tarps back on -- even though winter is on the way.
+Then, in late autumn and/or early spring, dig up as many of the rhizomes as you can (only to ensure even ground for your tarps, so that they do not become punctured).
+Afterward, place the tarps back on, even though winter is on the way.
 You want the tarps to be already in place for the next growing season.
-That way, in case you get busy with your gardening in the spring and find yourself pressed for time, you don't have to worry about remembering the tarps.pring and find yourself pressed for time, you don't have to worry about remembering the tarps.
+That way, in case you get busy with your gardening in the spring and find yourself pressed for time, you don't have to worry about remembering the tarps.

-Using Roundup Herbicide to Control Japanese Knotweed
+Using Glyphosate Herbicide to Control Japanese Knotweed

-What is Roundup?
+What is glyphosate?
 Why is there so much controversy surrounding this herbicide?
 How can it be used to control Japanese knotweed?
 These are some of the issues treated below.
 Let's begin with a brief look at what it is and how it works, before moving on to the more controversial aspects of this herbicide.

-Roundup Controversy: Glyphosate, Surfactants
+Controversy: Glyphosate, Surfactants

 Chemical herbicides as a whole are frowned upon by the most vocal segment of the gardening community, which exhibits a strong organic bent and therefore prefers weed control without chemicals.
-Because Roundup is so popular in other circles, it has become the poster child for evil chemical herbicides among organic gardeners.
-Monsanto's claims that Roundup's ingredients are safe (i.e., have low toxicity) and biodegradable stand in stark contrast to the objections of their detractors.
+Because glyphosate is so popular in other circles, it has become the poster child for unwelcome chemical herbicides among organic gardeners.
+The chemical companies' claims that these ingredients are safe (that is, have low toxicity) and biodegradable stand in stark contrast to the objections of their detractors.

 This solution is, not surprisingly, controversial.
-MIT sums up the controversy thusly: "Concerns about the effects of genetically engineered foods on health have to do with both the crops themselves along with the toxicity of the herbicide Roundup."
+MIT sums up the controversy thusly: "Concerns about the effects of genetically engineered foods on health have to do with both the crops themselves along with the toxicity of the herbicide...."

-Environmentalists are concerned not only about the release of toxins into the environment, but also about the extinction of indigenous plants (among other issues).
+Environmentalists are concerned not only about the release of toxins into the environment, but also about the extinction of native plants (among other issues).
 Invasive plants such as Japanese knotweed sometimes form monocultures that put pressure on the populations of their native rivals.
-Therefore, if an herbicide such as Roundup is judged to be the best method to control a weed such as Japanese knotweed in a given case, its use might be considered justifiable.
+Therefore, if an herbicide is judged to be the best method to control a weed such as Japanese knotweed in a given case, its use might be thought justifiable.
 It's a case of "pick your poison."

 If this is the course of action you choose to control Japanese knotweed, consider limiting your spraying to late summer or early fall.
-This is when the weed blooms and is thought by some experts to be the optimal time to spray.
-By thus restricting yourself to one spraying per year, you're reducing the amount of the herbicide released into the environment.
+This is when the weed blooms and is thought by some experts to be the best time to spray.
+By thus restricting yourself to one spraying per year, you're also reducing the amount of the herbicide released into the environment.

 One Reader's Method for Using Herbicide to Control Japanese Knotweed

-I've read (and reread) your article on controlling Japanese knotweed because I had the luck of moving into a house where there were not 1, but 2 very well established stands on the property and property line.
+"I've read (and reread) your article on controlling Japanese knotweed because I had the luck of moving into a house where there were not 1, but 2 very well established stands on the property and property line.
 Without realizing what it was, I had some excavation done and now have 2 very prolific stands.
 One is about 30 feet x 20 feet.
-Which led me to your informative article.
+Which led me to your informative article."

-What I wanted to share is the luck I've had in battling it.
+"What I wanted to share is the luck I've had in battling it.
 I don't know if it's dying or just going dormant, but I'm hoping for the former based on some of the symptoms I'll describe.

-I tried the smothering method you mention using tarps or old carpeting first, but due to the size of the stand and the ground it covered (hilly), it didn't work.
-So in April, when I first started seeing shoots come up through the cracks in the tarps (and the weed was actually pushing aside the tarps I couldn't get secured tight enough!), I started spraying the leaves with Roundup (I waited until it was 3-6 feet tall).
+"I tried the smothering method you mention using tarps or old carpeting first, but due to the size of the stand and the ground it covered (hilly), it didn't work.
+So in April, when I first started seeing shoots come up through the cracks in the tarps (and the weed was actually pushing aside the tarps I couldn't get secured tight enough!), I started spraying the leaves with Roundup (I waited until it was 3 to 6 feet tall).
 After 2 applications I noticed it hadn't done much for the existing plants (now 8+ feet tall) except some brown leaves.
-But the new growth -- where I had sprayed the Roundup at the base of the existing plants -- was weak looking, with stems that curved toward the ground, unable to bear their own weight.
+But the new growth, where I had sprayed the Roundup at the base of the existing plants, was weak looking, with stems that curved toward the ground, unable to bear their own weight.
 And it seemed to be growing more slowly.

-The directions on the bottle actually suggest cutting plants 3-4 feet above the ground and pouring Roundup into the stems so I figured I would try that.
+"The directions on the bottle actually suggest cutting plants 3 to 4 feet above the ground and pouring Roundup into the stems so I figured I would try that.
 I presume this is similar to what you discuss where you're talking about using herbicide injection to kill Japanese knotweed.

-Over the past several weeks I've been cutting stems and pouring Roundup into the hollow stems, and that has had a startling effect: the stems themselves die at the tips after "rotting."
+"Over the past several weeks I've been cutting stems and pouring Roundup into the hollow stems, and that has had a startling effect: the stems themselves die at the tips after "rotting."
 By rotting I mean that the stems take on a purplish cast and the water in the middle becomes foul.
 Then slowly the top either closes itself into a point, without the stem below it dying, or the top section of the stem dies, but the stem below it doesn't.
 Spraying the stem itself with Roundup doesn't kill the plant, but it does induce more of this "rotting" appearance throughout the stem.
 In either case (although the effect is much slower when the stem is sprayed) the stem continues to remain alive but the plant loses the ability to produce leaves.
 It's like the plant is doing all it can to keep the old stem alive while it tries to send up new stems.
 And that old stem is a drain on its resources.

-I've been doing this slash and inject method once every 2 weeks, for about 2 months now.
+"I've been doing this slash and inject method once every 2 weeks, for about 2 months now.
 The stand does seem to be dying.
 New growth is still coming through, but it's slower, and often has twisted leaves (triangular instead of the standard shape), with bent stems.
 Plants where I've sprayed the stems also adopt the bent stem look, but the stems are purplish, and new growth has the triangular leaves, suggesting that I'm weakening the plant itself.

-Rather than trying to kill it all at once, I'm only treating stems once they are at least 3 feet tall.
+"Rather than trying to kill it all at once, I'm only treating stems once they are at least 3 feet tall.
 Plants shorter than that I spray with the Roundup to target the root system.
 The really interesting part of this experiment is that the large stems I've poured Roundup into die only in the top segment.
 Every segment of the stem below the top one remains green and healthy unless I soak the stem itself with Roundup.
 And even when soaked with Roundup it remains alive, but it stops its growth.
 The period between treatments seems to be prompting new growth, which is what I'm hoping will keep the plant from slipping into a dormant state before I can kill it.

-Obviously this is a lot of work and I hate having to use chemicals like this, but it does seem to be helping and I feel a little better that this is a spot treatment rather than a broadcast spraying.
+"Obviously this is a lot of work and I hate having to use chemicals like this, but it does seem to be helping and I feel a little better that this is a spot treatment rather than a broadcast spraying.
 I plan on taking the next several weeks off from any treatment in order to prompt new growth so I can spray the leaves again and get the Roundup into the root system.
 My hope is that my perseverance will pay off next year and I'll be able to plant the area, with only the occasional treatment.

-I'd be thrilled to know if anyone else has tried this approach of spraying on and into the stems while spraying the leaves of the small plants.
-I'm hoping it's the right mix of getting poison to the roots -- while not letting it go dormant -- to do some serious damage to this plant.
+"I'd be thrilled to know if anyone else has tried this approach of spraying on and into the stems while spraying the leaves of the small plants.
+I'm hoping it's the right mix of getting poison to the roots, while not letting it go dormant, to do some serious damage to this plant.

-Thank you for the article and your advice!
-It was very helpful in identifying what I was dealing with and putting me on the right track to end it.
+"Thank you for the article and your advice!
+It was very helpful in identifying what I was dealing with and putting me on the right track to end it."